Indian Institute of Information Technology, Allahabad: Programs

 Under the National Education Policy 2020, the institute will offer major degrees in information technology and electronics & communication, along with minor degrees in Indian knowledge system, entrepreneurship development, psychology, and legal knowledge.
 There will also be an option of multiple exit and entry for the students.
 If a student studies in the BTech program for one year, they will be given a certificate.
-Diploma will be awarded on two years of study and BS (Bachelor of Science) degree on three years of study.
+Diploma will be awarded on two years of study and Bachelor of Science (BS) degree on three years of study.
 Finally, the BTech degree will be given on completion of four years of studies.